 I’m sitting on the horns of dilemma.
 As you’d suspect, it’s not a comfortable place to sit.
 It all has to do with two late 18th Century marriages on my maternal line between white men and free women of colour in one of America’s southern states.
-And the the years that followed these marriages; which is to say their children and descendants claiming, and then having, a white identity.
+And the years that followed these marriages; which is to say their children and descendants claiming, and then having, a white identity.

-Writing about these two couples would mean disclosing that the racial identity of these two mulatto women.
+Writing about these two couples would mean disclosing the racial identity of these two mulatto women.
 So where’s the dilemma?

 - There is a chance that the descendants of these 2 couples have no idea that (however many) great grandma Jane Doe wasn’t white;

 - Continuing on from Point #1, this may cause upset; and